ndidplatform/api/README.md

   - DB (Redis) should not be shared with other proxy node.
   - `NODE_BEHIND_PROXY_PRIVATE_KEY_DIRECTORY_PATH` is where node behind proxy private keys are stored.
 The server expects key filename to be node's ID.
 If keys have a passphrase, it should be in a text file with filename `<NODE_ID>_passphrase`
   - `NODE_BEHIND_PROXY_MASTER_PRIVATE_KEY_DIRECTORY_PATH` is where node behind proxy master private keys are stored.
 The server expects key filename to be `<NODE_ID>_master`.
 If keys have a passphrase, it should be in a text file with filename `<NODE_ID>_master_passphrase`
 - When working in development, if you clear/delete the blockchain, you need to delete latest block height files by running `npm run delete-local-data-cache`.
-(Automatically run when running `npm run initDevKey`) For docker, run `npm run docker-down` or `docker-compose -f docker/docker-compose.yml down` before starting containers again.
+(Automatically run when running `npm run initDev`) For docker, run `npm run docker-down` or `docker-compose -f docker/docker-compose.yml down` before starting containers again.